 - Ceramic media is well suited for heavy deburring, radiusing, edge breaking, and rust removal.

 - Plastic media performs well for brass, aluminum light cutting, smoothing, and deburring.
-It also used zamak3 pre plating finishing.
+It also used zamak3 pre-plating finishing.

 - Natural tumbling media includes corn cob abrasive media, walnut shell tumbling media, wood finishing media as well as bamboo-based media.

-The vibratory finishing media type in the finishing process determined by the level of finish expected and the material of the parts.
+The vibratory finishing media type in the finishing process is determined by the level of finish expected and the material of the parts.

 Large media creates a rougher surface, while smaller media gives a beautiful finish on the surface.